roboscienceorg/book/source/Simulation/GroundRobotWorld.rst

 Recall the components in
 Figure \ `[intro-components] <#intro-components>`__.
 There was not a touch or impact sensor listed.
 However, there are two types of range sensors shown.
-One is a LIDAR and the other is a Kinect.
+One is a :index:`LIDAR` and the other is a Kinect.
 The next simple planner presented assumes that the robot has a ranging device.
 The simplest to model is the LIDAR.